EddaSchulz/Antisense_paper/README.md

 Nascent_transcriptome: Contains instructions, code and files to reproduce the generation of a nascent transcriptome based on TT-seq data from Gjaltema et al., 2022 (GSE167358).
 (Code by Till Schwämmle, with help from Melissa Bothe)

+AS_Model: Contains all code that was used to perform and analyze the simulations of the antisense model (Code by Verena Mutzel)

+synthetic_AS_locus: Contains the data and code of the flow cytometry measurements of the synthetic antisense locus